Captain Safari: A World Engine with Pose-Aligned 3D Memory: Experiments

 \textbf{Dataset.} We extract overlapping clips with 1\,s stride, yielding $51{,}997$ training candidates.
 A diversity-based trajectory filter removes clips with near-static motion, resulting in $11{,}481$ final training clips.
 We additionally construct a non-overlapping test set of $787$ clips for evaluation.
 For each clip, we generate a single descriptive caption using Qwen2.5-VL-7B~\cite{bai2025qwen2} and use it as the text condition.

 \textbf{Configuration and notation.} We generate $\mathcal{T}=5$\,s clips at 24\,fps from $T=15$\,s videos.
 Camera poses and memory features are sampled at 4\,fps.
-For a target 5\,s clip with interval $[t_0, t_1]$, we use the terminal pose $p_{t_1}$ as the query.
+We use the terminal pose $p_{t_1}$ as the query as it represents the farthest viewpoint where drift typically accumulates, thereby strengthening geometric constraints across the entire trajectory.
 The memory window is limited to $L=5$\,s.
 We use Wan2.2-Fun-5B-Control-Camera~\cite{wan2025} as our base DiT with a hidden dimension $D = 3072$.
 Retriever and DiT are trained with $1$ and $5$ epochs, respectively.
-For each video, we extract 3D-aware memory feature from a pretrained StreamVGGT~\cite{zhuo2025streaming}.
+Note that the retriever is also used during inference, and for simplicity and reproducibility, \(\mathcal{M}\) is constructed from the GT video.
+We extract 3D-aware memory feature from StreamVGGT~\cite{zhuo2025streaming}.
 We select four layers $\{4, 11, 17, 23\}$; at each layer, the feature contains $782$ tokens.
 Concatenating across the four layers yields $M = 4 \times 782$ and $d_m = 1024$ memory tokens per frame.